covers1624/PowerConverters/libs/README.md

-Files located in here may be subject to their own copyright laws, i own none of the files located in here unless specificly stated.
+Files located in here may be subject to their own copyright laws.
+I own none of the files located in here unless specificity stated.